 - Tear samples to look for markers of dry eye disease, including elevated matrix metalloproteinase-9 or decreased lactoferrin.

-For most people with occasional or mild dry eye symptoms, it's enough to regularly use over-the-counter eyedrops (artificial tears).
+For most people with occasional or mild dry eye symptoms, it's enough to regularly use nonprescription eye drops, also called artificial tears.
 If your symptoms are persistent and more serious, you have other options.
 What you do depends on what's causing your dry eyes.

 Some treatments focus on reversing or managing a condition or factor that's causing your dry eyes.
 Other treatments can improve your tear quality or stop your tears from quickly draining away from your eyes.